Global Design

 Olivier Neuman /

 Most of our customers are redefining their post-Covid real estate strategy to take account of the impact of teleworking.
-In particular, they are looking at the right mix of flex office options to be implemented, the steps to be taken to strengthen collaboration and team cohesion, the impact of digital on physical and digital workspaces, and their location and attractiveness.
+In particular, they are looking at the right mix of flex office options to be implemented, the steps to be taken to strengthen collaboration and cohesion within their teams, the impact of digital technology on physical and digital workspaces, and their location and attractiveness.

 Overall, they are therefore moving towards a reduction in floor space for the same number of employees.
 The creation of collaborative spaces is another strong trend.
 It's a case-by-case approach.
 We're very agile.